Constructing Algorithmic Authority: How Multi-Channel Networks (MCNs) Govern Live-Streaming Labor in China: Conclusion

 \section{Conclusion}

-This study examined how algorithmic labor is governed not solely through platform design, but through the interpretive and organizational practices of intermediary institutions.
-Rather than focusing only on platform power or individual resistance, our analysis highlights how Multi-Channel Networks (MCNs) in the Chinese live-streaming industry play a central role in constructing and institutionalizing folk theories of algorithms.
-We identify a system of dual algorithmic theories: internally, MCNs acknowledge the volatility and opacity of platform systems, adopting probabilistic strategies to manage organizational risk; externally, they promote simplified, prescriptive narratives that portray the algorithm as transparent, fair, and responsive to individual effort.
-We show that these folk theories, though speculative, unverifiable and often inaccurate, can be mobilized as tools of labor control: providing streamers with simplified theories of algorithmic success, converting platform uncertainty into actionable scripts, and shifting responsibility for failure onto individuals.
-We call for future research to take seriously the role of intermediary institutions in algorithmic management and to attend to how folk theories of algorithms, when institutionalized, can shape the possibilities and limits of platform labor.
-By tracing how folk theories are used not only to explain uncertain algorithms, but to manage platform labor, this study reveals how interpretation itself becomes a key site of power in the algorithmic age.
+This study examined how algorithmic labor is governed through the interpretive and organizational practices of intermediary institutions besides platforms themselves.
+Rather than focusing only on platform power or individual behaviors, our analysis highlights how Multi-Channel Networks (MCNs) in Chinese live-streaming industry play a central role in constructing algorithmic interpretations.
+We identify a system of dual algorithmic interpretations: internally, MCNs acknowledge the volatility and opacity of platform systems, adopting probabilistic strategies to manage organizational risk; externally, they promote simplified, prescriptive narratives that portray the algorithm as transparent, fair, and responsive to individual effort.
+We argue that these interpretations, though speculative, unverifiable, and often inaccurate, can be mobilized as tools of labor control: providing streamers with simplified interpretations of algorithmic success, converting platform uncertainty into actionable scripts, and shifting responsibility for failure onto individuals.
+We call for future research to focus on the role of intermediary institutions in algorithmic management and to attend to how discursive construction of algorithms shapes the possibilities and limits of platform labor.
+By tracing how algorithmic interpretations are used not only to explain uncertain algorithms, but to manage platform labor, this study reveals how interpretation itself becomes a key site of power in the algorithmic age.